-A sought after speaker and writer, Nott, a scientist and a design engineer has been the subject of four full-length TV documentaries.
-He has contributed to a wide variety of newspapers and magazines including "The New York Times", "The Economist" and London's "Sunday Express" as well as scientific journals including COSPAR's highly prestigious "Advance in Space Science", "The Proceedings of The Royal Institution" and US Air Force technical conference papers.
-His lecturers on Intellectual Courage receive rave reviews and provide inspirational examples for those attempting to make a difference in the world, in all walks of life.
+A sought after speaker and writer, Nott, a scientist and a design engineer was the subject of four full-length TV documentaries.
+He contributed to a wide variety of newspapers and magazines including “The New York Times”, “The Economist” and London’s “Sunday Express” as well as scientific journals including COSPAR’s highly prestigious “Advance in Space Science”, “The Proceedings of The Royal Institution” and US Air Force technical conference papers.
+His lecturers on Intellectual Courage received rave reviews and provided inspirational examples for those attempting to make a difference in the world, in all walks of life.
 Nott has advised on all aspects of lighter than air flight for a wide range of non-scientific projects, including commercial advertising, TV and Motion Picture Films.

-Educated at Epsom College, Nott holds a Master's Degree in Physical Chemistry from Oxford University.
+Educated at Epsom College, Nott held a Master’s Degree in Physical Chemistry from Oxford University.
 Following graduation, Nott worked in Bangladesh with The British Voluntary Service Overseas, the British equivalent of the Peace Corps.
-He is an honorary Life Member of the Governing Body of St. John's College, Oxford, a Senior Member of the American Institute of Aeronautics and Astronautics and Honorary Secretary of the Institute's Scientific Balloon Systems and Technology Committee, a Fellow of the Explorers Club and founder of the Club's Technology Committee, a Fellow of the Royal Institute of Navigation and the Royal Geographical Society and a Freeman of the City of London.
+He was an honorary Life Member of the Governing Body of St. John’s College, Oxford, a Senior Member of the American Institute of Aeronautics and Astronautics and Honorary Secretary of the Institute’s Scientific Balloon Systems and Technology Committee, a Fellow of the Explorers Club and founder of the Club’s Technology Committee, a Fellow of the Royal Institute of Navigation and the Royal Geographical Society and a Freeman of the City of London.
 For twelve years, he was a member of the Council of the Royal Aero Club (Patron H.M.
 The Queen; President, H.R.H.
 The Prince Andrew) and has been Chairman, Vice Chairman and Secretary of The British Balloon and Airship Club.
 Nott serves on several prestigious corporate boards and advisory committees such as Caltech’s Keck Institute for Space Studies and has a specialist appointment to the University of California at Santa Barbara, whose faculty includes five Nobel Prize winners.